mozilla/skywriter/docs/tutorials/gui.html.markdown

         "search_path": [".."]
     }

-Switch to the `bespin` directory and run:
+Switch to the `skywriter` directory and run:

     python dryice.py -s 8080 ../toolbar.json

 You shouldn't get any errors from dryice.
 That means that it was able to find our tutorialtoolbar plugin.
-If you open your browser to http://localhost:8080/, you'll see a normal looking Bespin.
+If you open your browser to http://localhost:8080/, you'll see a normal looking Skywriter.
 Now we just need to put something in our plugin.

 Creating A Simple View